 Disability and dyslexia support

 The University of Birmingham strives to be an inclusive learning community.
-Whatever your disability, mental health or learning support needs, we’re here to help make sure you that you can access appropriate support to take advantage of the student university experience.
+Whatever your disability, mental health or learning support needs, we’re here to help ensure that you can access appropriate support to take advantage of the university experience.

 A disabled person as defined by law is someone who has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.
 This may include students with a:

 - Specific learning difficulty such as dyslexia, dyspraxia or dyscalculia